wgnrto/uniteye/README.md

 <img src="./Documentation/Images/GazeUI.png" width="500" height="495">

 This entire window is draggable with the bar at the top.
-You can go through all the webcams that are currently available in Unity with the `Webcam controls` section.
-Below that you can `Toggle UI Overlays` similar to the Inspector settings in the [Gaze](#gaze) component.
+You can go through all the webcams that are currently available in Unity using the `Webcam controls` section.
+Below that, you can `Toggle UI Overlays` similar to the Inspector settings in the [Gaze](#gaze) component.

 Moving on, you can calibrate our `Distance to camera` feature.
 This calibration is required when you first set up your webcam or change to a different webcam.
-To calibrate, simply sit such that your eyes are around 50cm away from the webcam and hit the `Calibrate Distance to Camera` button.
+To calibrate, simply sit so that your eyes are around 50cm away from the webcam and hit the `Calibrate Distance to Camera` button.
 The calibrated value in the background is saved in the PlayerPrefs of your Unity project/built app, so this calibration ideally only needs to be done once when changing webcams and persists through multiple runs.

 After that, you can calibrate our `Blinking and Drowsiness` system.
 To calibrate the blinking threshold, close your eyes to whatever degree you want us to detect as blinking and click on the `Calibrate Blinking Threshold` button.
 The same applies to the drowsiness calibration.
 Close your eyes to the degree that you want us to detect as being drowsy and click on the `Calibrate Drowsiness Baseline` button.
 We then sample the eye aspect ratio of your eyes over the next 60 frames and calculate an average baseline to compare to.
 When your eyes are below this baseline (meaning your eyes are more shut) for a while (several seconds), we detect you as being drowsy.
 Both these calibrations are saved in PlayerPrefs as well.